-If you have an alphabet chart in your class, show the children the letter n on the alphabet chart.
-Explain that this letter also has a name: 'en'.
+1 If you have an alphabet chart in your class, show the children the letter g on the alphabet chart.
+Explain that this letter also has a name: 'jee'.
 This will help them to link the sounds they are learning with the letter names and the alphabet song.
-These activity steps focus on the letter n and should be used in Week 1.